 Contact forms, subscriptions for freebies or resources, product quote requests, or mailing lists, and so on take additional prep.

-As you add interactivity, your website gets more complicated and the price to create it also tends to increase.
+The more MUST HAVE ITEMS, your website gets more complicated and the price to create it increases.
 If budget is a genuine concern for your website project, have an idea of what you really need to have – like a phased growth format.
 Then, what kinds of features you would like in the future.
 You may ask for a quote that indicates the option (extra features) pricing.